What Causes Migraines?

 Ocular Migraines (also called retinal migraines)

-A common symptom of ocular migraine symptom is a small blind spot that impairs the central vision in one eye.
+A common ocular migraine symptom is a small blind spot that impairs the central vision in one eye.
 This blind spot can expand, making it difficult to read using the affected eye or drive safely.

 In addition to the blind spot, other migraine symptoms may include: